wuyichen24/coding-interview/docs/problems/array/Remove_Duplicates_From_Sorted_Array.md

 - Remove all duplicates from a sorted array.
 - Keep all the non-duplicated elements at the beginning at the array.
 - Return the number of non-duplicated elements.
-- Cannot allocate another array and the space complexity must be O(1).
+- The algorithm must modify the input array in-place (Cannot allocate another array).

 ## Solutions
 - Solution 1: Fast slow pointers.